linlinlin97/MTTS/README.md

     4. `_agent_meta_TS_binary.py`: code to implement meta Thompson sampling algorithm with slight modification, refer to `https://arxiv.org/pdf/2102.06129.pdf`
     5. `_envBin.py`: simulation environment of multi-task binary bandits with baseline features.

-### Other Codes Required to Run the Simulation
+### Other Functions Required
-The following two code files, in the main folder, are used to conduct the simulation study under both Gaussian bandits setting and Bernoulli bandits setting.
+The following three code files, in the main folder, are used to conduct the experiments and get the results under both Gaussian bandits setting and Bernoulli bandits setting.
 1. `_util.py`: helper functions
 2. `_experiement.py`: function to run the experiment under either the Gaussian bandits setting or the Bernoulli bandits setting.

-## Experiments
+3. `_analyzer.py`: post-process simulation results

-## Analysis
+## Scripts to Conduct Experiments

-    1. `_analyzer.py`: post-process simulation results
+## Script to Analyze the Results

 >📋  Describe how to evaluate the trained models on benchmarks reported in the paper, give commands that produce the results (section below).

 ## Pre-trained Models